FK Austria Wien: Post-World War II

 Austria Wien won its first league title for 23 years in 1949, and retained it the following year.
 It later won a fifth title in 1953.
-The club won 16 titles in 33 seasons between 1960 and 1993, starting with three-straight titles in 1961, 1962 and 1963.
+The club won three-straight titles in 1961, 1962 and 1963.
 Forward Ernst Ocwirk, who played in five league title-winning sides in two separate spells at the club, managed the side to 1969 and 1970 Bundesliga titles.
 Other players of this era included Horst Nemec.

-From 1973–74 season, Wiener AC formed a joint team with FK Austria Wien, which was called FK Austria WAC Wien until 1976–77, when Austria Wien opted to revert to their own club's traditional name.
+From the 1973–74 season, Wiener AC formed a joint team with FK Austria Wien, which was called FK Austria WAC Wien until 1976–77, when Austria Wien opted to revert to their own club's traditional name.
 The results of the joint team are part of the Austria Wien football history.
+From 1977 onwards, Austria Tabakwerke took over the sponsorship and Austria was competed under the new name Austria-Memphis.

 The 1970s saw the beginning of another successful era, despite no league title between 1970 and 1976 as an aging squad was rebuilt.
-Eight league titles in the 11 seasons from 1975–76 to 1985–86 reasserted its dominance.
-After winning the 1977 Austrian Cup national Cup, Austria Wien reached the 1978 European Cup Winners' Cup final, which they lost 4–0 to Belgian club Anderlecht.
+Eight league titles in eleven seasons from 1975–76 to 1985–86 reasserted its dominance.
+After winning the 1977 Austrian Cup, Austria Wien reached the 1978 European Cup Winners' Cup final, which they lost 4–0 to Belgian club Anderlecht.
 The following season, the club reached the semi-finals of the European Cup, losing 1–0 on aggregate to Swedish team Malmö FF.
 In 1982–83, Austria Wien reached the semi-finals of the Cup Winners' Cup, losing 5–3 on aggregate to Real Madrid.

 Players at Austria Wien in this era included Herbert "Schneckerl" Prohaska, Felix Gasselich, Thomas Parits, Walter Schachner, Gerhard Steinkogler, Toni Polster, Peter Stöger, Ivica Vastić and Tibor Nyilasi.